Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

 Victoza uses

-Victoza is approved by the Food and Drug Administration (FDA) to improve blood sugar levels in adults with type 2 diabetes.
+Victoza is approved by the Food and Drug Administration (FDA) to help manage blood sugar levels in adults with type 2 diabetes.
 It’s also approved for this use in children ages 10 years and older.
 It’s used in combination with improved diet and exercise.

-Victoza is also approved to reduce the risk of major cardiovascular events in people with type 2 diabetes and heart disease.
+Victoza is also approved to reduce the risk of major cardiovascular events in people with type 2 diabetes and cardiovascular disease.
 Cardiovascular events include heart attack, stroke, and cardiovascular-related death.

 Note: Victoza isn’t approved for type 1 diabetes.
 And it’s not approved to help people lose weight.